caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

 1. Perform pre-processing for image enhancement
 2. Check for the existence of a better configuration for pytesseract (psm, oem, etc. parameters)
-3. Add metrics to evaluate OCR performance.
+3. Compare OCR results with Machine Learning implementation